 As children, we’re part of a family.
 Then, our friendship group, or occupation, or sporting fraternity, or partner.
 And probably a sense of physical place: A neighbourhood, town, county or country.

-Now, with the decentralisation of mediums, engines that help us find what we want (and plenty we don’t) in an instant and mass, shared communication, we’re part of a wider union.
+Now, with the decentralisation of mediums, engines that help us find what we want (and plenty we don’t) in an instant and mass, shared communication, we’re part of a much, much wider union.

 We’re connected to our childhood friends and their experiences as they move away or travel the globe.
 We’re in a fellowship with those that share our passions, whether we’ve met them or otherwise, through message boards, apps and streaming platforms.